turnip cake (lo bak go)

 One of my favorite dim sum dishes, I love having Turnip Cake at home all the time.
 The process is simple, but there are a few steps to take before you get those crispy and QQ umami slices.
 Prepared the cake in advance, and simply slice it up and pan-fried them for an easy breakfast, lunch, snack, or side dish.

 Traditionally, this dish is made with daikon, and the name "Turnip" Cake is actually a misnomer. historically, it was uncommon to find daikon outside of Asia, and for lack of a better translation, people called it turnip, and the name just stuck.
-I have made the cake with turnips and even kohlrabi, and it works really well, the taste and texture are very similar to using daikon.
+I've made the cake with turnips, watermelon radish, purple daikon, and even kohlrabi, and it works really well, the taste and texture are very similar to using daikon.

 I make it the OG traditional way, by cutting the daikon into thin matchsticks.
-I find that it's easier as there is less moisture imparted from the daikon, and root vegetable flavot is more prominent in the cake with the bigger chunks.
+I find that it's easier as there is less moisture imparted from the daikon, and root vegetable flavor and bite is more prominent with the bigger chunks.

 NOTE: In terms of equipment, you will need small rimmed loaf pans (or tins or heatproof rimmed pyrex) that will fit into a covered pot.
 I've used two small 6" x 6" (15cm x 15cm) cake tins, or one 9" x 5" (23cm x 12cm) loaf pan.
 If you don't have a steamer basket, then place a heatproof bowl upside down inside the pot, fill it with 2 inches with water and place your cake pan on top of the inverted bowl to cover and steam.